The-Jay-Aher/DevOps/IAC/Terraform/README.md

 _Exploring terraform plan file_

 -   You can use the `terraform show` command to read the contents in detail.
--   You can't read the file through file explorer, since it's a binary file.
+-   You can't read the file through File Explorer, since it's a binary file.

 _Use-Case of Saving Plan to a File_